How Can a Tucson Nonprofit Get More Donations Through Their Website?

 The nonprofits growing fastest have figured out recurring.

-Here's what most Tucson nonprofits get wrong about online fundraising: they spend months planning a gala that raises $15,000 in one night, then ignore the website that could raise $15,000 every month.
-The numbers back this up.
-M+R's 2025 Benchmarks study found that monthly giving revenue grew 5% last year while one-time giving stayed flat.
-Recurring online donors are the fastest-growing source of nonprofit revenue in the country.
-But you can't build a recurring donor base on a website that takes six seconds to load and buries the donate button three clicks deep.
+Most organizations here spend months planning a gala that raises fifteen thousand dollars in one night, and almost no time on the website that could raise the same amount every month without anybody hiring a venue.
+M+R's 2025 Benchmarks found monthly giving revenue grew 5% last year while one-time giving stayed flat.
+Recurring donors are the fastest-growing source of nonprofit revenue in the country, and you cannot build a recurring base on a page that takes six seconds to load.

-Arizona Gives Day brought in $4.3 million from over 19,700 donations in 2025, according to KTAR News.
-That's real money flowing through nonprofit websites in a single 24-hour window.
-The Tucson organizations that raised the most weren't the biggest or the most well-known.
-They were the ones with donation pages that actually worked on a phone, loaded fast, and made giving feel easy.
+Arizona Gives Day brought in $4.3 million across more than 19,700 donations in 2025, according to KTAR News, all of it moving through nonprofit websites inside a single day.
+The organizations that raised most were not the largest or best known.
+They were the ones whose donation page worked on a phone.

 The nonprofits raising the most money online in Tucson treat their website like their top fundraiser.
 Because it is.